Gauge-Equivariant Graph Networks via Self-Interference Cancellation: Preliminaries

 where lower $\mathcal{G}_h$ indicates stronger heterophily.
 We focus on semi-supervised node classification with a labeled subset $\mathcal{V}_L$ and unlabeled nodes $\mathcal{V}_U = \mathcal{V}\setminus\mathcal{V}_L$.

 \paragraph{Complex node embeddings and notation.} We operate in a complex vector space $\mathbb{C}^d$, which naturally encodes both magnitude and phase information.
-Each node $i$ carries an embedding $h_i^{(t)}\in\mathbb{C}^d$ at layer $t$, and the entire node representation is as follows:
+Each node $i$ carries an embedding $h_i^{(t)}\in\mathbb{C}^d$ at layer $t$, where the entire node representation is defined as follows:

 The initial embedding is obtained by linearly mapping real-valued features into the complex domain using two real weight matrices for the real and imaginary parts.
-We denote the conjugate transpose by $(\cdot)^{\mathrm{H}}$, the elementwise complex conjugate by $\overline{(\cdot)}$, $\tilde{\cdot}$ (tilde) for transported quantities, and $\widehat{\cdot}$ (hat) for post-gating messages.
+We denote the conjugate transpose by $(\cdot)^{\mathrm{H}}$, the elementwise complex conjugate by $\overline{(\cdot)}$, the transported quantities by $\tilde{\cdot}$ (tilde), and $\widehat{\cdot}$ (hat) for post-gating messages.

-\paragraph{Complex inner products and projections.} For $u,v\in\mathbb{C}^d$, the complex inner product is defined as
+\paragraph{Complex inner products and projections.} For the nodes $u,v\in\mathbb{C}^d$, the complex inner product is defined as

-We use a Tikhonov-regularized rank-1 projector $\Pi_\epsilon(h_i)$ onto the (one-dimensional) subspace spanned by $h_i$ to separate the self-parallel and orthogonal components of messages:
+We use a Tikhonov-regularized rank-1 projector $\Pi_\epsilon(h_i)$ onto the one-dimensional subspace spanned by $h_i$ to separate the self-parallel and orthogonal components of messages:

 with $\epsilon>0$ for numerical stability.
 This operator will play a central role in the self-interference cancellation (SIC) mechanism introduced in Section \ref{sec:method}.

 \paragraph{Edge transport and phase structure.} Each undirected edge $\{i,j\}$ is assigned a unit-magnitude complex phase factor $\theta_{ji}\in\mathbb{R}$, which induces a directed pair of parallel transports with opposite phases: